 funding opportunities: Our funding opportunities focus on specific needs aligned with a particular priority within our focus areas.
 These vary for each funding deadline (Feb.
 15, June 15 and Oct.
 15).
 Applicants will be required to address detailed criteria specific to that funding opportunity.
 Grant funding is highly competitive within the pool of applicants for each individual funding opportunity.

-funding types: To ensure we are bringing health in reach for all Coloradans, the Foundation funds impactful work, organized by three funding types: funding opportunities, responsive grants program and rapid response funding.
+funding types: To ensure we are bringing health in reach for all Coloradans, the Foundation funds impactful work, organized by two funding types: funding opportunities and rapid response funding.

 general/operating support: A grant made to further the general purpose or work of an organization, rather than for a specific purpose or project; also called an unrestricted grant or basic support.